-- Judgment (XX): The Judgment card signals it's time to take stock of your life and reassess your future path.
+- Judgement (XX): The Judgement card signals it's time to take stock of your life and reassess your future path.
 When reversed, it can be a sign of stagnation and unwillingness to face the facts.

 - The World (XXI): Representing the completion of a cycle, the World card shows the fruit of all your efforts.
 When reversed, it may reveal an inability to follow through.